There are a lot of factors to consider when setting up your first chicken coop.

-From finding a chicken coop plan, to selecting suitable materials, to choosing a prime location for your coop, there are a lot of factors to consider when setting up your first chicken coop.
-Of course, where to place your coop is one of the critical decisions in getting started.
+Where to place your coop is one of the critical decisions in getting started.
 Choosing the best location for a backyard chicken coop helps ensure your flock’s health, happiness, and safety.
 It is also important to be a good neighbor if you are in a residential area.

 While you may have a location in mind, there are several considerations to take into account when determining the placement of your chicken coop.
 This post will cover the best way to pick a chicken coop location, focusing on each factor that goes into this important step.